lyteword/chspurgeon-tod/volume-4/psalm-101.md

 ## Works Upon The Hundred And First Psalm

 In CHANDLER's *"Life of David"* , Vol. II, pp. 16-20, there is an Exposition of this Psalm.
 "King David's Vow for Reformation of Himselfe, his Family, his Kingdome.
 Delivered in twelve sermons before the Prince his Highhesse vpon Psalme 101.
-By GEORGE HAKEWlLL, Dr. in Diuinity.
+By GEORGE HAKEWl LL, Dr. in Diuinity.
 London 1622."